lostjared/libacidcam/README.md

 Please be sure to recompile, install and relink any applications.

+When writing C++ using libacidcam  do not call another mulithreaded filter

+from within a mulithreaded filter inside of its loop callback

 Shared library with filters from Acid Cam

 With this library you can use the same filters in your own OpenCV applications.